abdalla980/OneLie/README.md

 ## One Lie

-**One-line gameplay description:**
-A fast-paced game where the player must react quickly, make smart choices, and survive as long as possible to achieve a high score.
+Someone is always lying, find the lier.
 ---

 ## 🕹️ About the Game
-This game is built with **Flutter** and focuses on simple mechanics that are easy to learn but challenging to master.
-Each round pushes the player to improve timing, accuracy, and decision-making.
+This game is built with **Flutter** and is the perfect game for gatherings with friends, Needs one phone & works without internet!

-The objective is simple: **stay alive, score points, and beat your best run**.
+The objective is simple: **Catch the lier**.

 ---

 ## ✨ Features
 - Smooth and responsive gameplay
-- Clean UI built with Flutter
+- Clean UI built with Figma & Flutter
-- Increasing difficulty over time
 - Cross-platform support (Android, iOS, Web*)
+- Simple to understand
 ---

 ## 🚀 Getting Started

 ### Prerequisites
 - Flutter SDK installed
 - A device or emulator
+- The game will be out on Google play soon!

 ### Run the game
 ```bash